critt/notes/TCM_MAPT/Android core concept review.md

 Suppose if I want to set 3 elements in a row in a grid in compose, what would you use?

-What is intent?
-Why do we use it?

 What is service & types of service.

 Why does android app lag?